 6 Ways to Catch Up When Behind on Your Mortgage

-Many Oregon homeowners are having trouble keeping current with their mortgage.
+Many homeowners in Oregon and Washington are having trouble keeping current with their mortgage.
 According to CoreLogic, a national financial services firm, about 1 out of every 20 American homeowners are behind on mortgage payments.

 When a homeowner needs help, the first step is to promptly contact the loan servicer to explain the situation.
 While working with a loan servicer can sometimes be difficult, there are counselors and resources out there that can help you work with your servicer, and understand all the options available.

 Here are 6 ways to catch up and work with your lender when behind on your mortgage.